SamirIngley/Desktop-Profiles/README.md

 ## :mega: Commands:

-* When you download the package, run `go run desk.go`, this will give you instructions on providing the routes to the Applications folders you want to be able to access using this app
+* When you download the package, run `go run desk.go`, this will give you instructions on providing the routes to the Applications folders you want to be able to access using this app, if you've done the executable route just type `desk`
     - 3 of the most common routes for locations of Applications on Mac are shown at the bottom, just copy and paste those -> don't forget to change {USER-NAME} to your computer user name, then type `done`
     - Don't worry, if you download new apps or find out you want to add more paths to Applications folders later - just delete the appDir file and run `go run desk.go`, now re-add all the paths you'd like to include